apache/trafficserver/doc/admin-guide/plugins/index.en.rst

 :doc:`Access Control <access_control.en>`
    Access control plugin that handles various access control use-cases.

+:doc:`Block Errors <block_errors.en>`
+   Blocks or downgrades new connections when the server receives too many errors from an IP address.

 :doc:`Certifier <certifier.en>`
    Manages and/or generates certificates for incoming HTTPS requests.